 Quixel Mixer Key Features:

-- Smart materials to make the main material design simple to use, while still allowing for unique design
+- Smart materials to make the main material design simple to use, while still allowing for a unique design

 - Can mix sculpting, painting layers, and procedural masks to make any material texture imaginable